Acting as co-builders

 Francesco joined UCI after 10 years of experience in the Wealth Management industry in Switzerland, as a management consultant and as a banker.

 Francesco sits on various boards of family offices and operating companies, primarily advising on family governance and family office matters.

 Christian has enjoyed an impressive career in the automotive industry, particularly as Marketing Director of Renault, Managing Director of Renault Technologies and Renault Sport F1 (winning 6 World Championships), and in the clean-tech industry.

-He is a senior advisor for several automotive and clean-tech organisations and companies.
-Christian is also a member of several boards (incl.
-Mobivia Group, Salon Automobile International de Lyon) and commissions (incl.
-Fédération International de l’Automobile / FIA “alternative energy” commission).
+He is a Senior Advisor for several automotive and clean-tech organisations and companies.
+Christian is also a member of several Boards (incl.
+Mobivia Group, Salon Automobile International de Lyon) and Commissions (incl.
+Fédération Internationale de l’Automobile / FIA “alternative energy” Commission).

 Christian is an engineer, graduated from the Ecole Nationale Supérieure d’Arts & Métiers in Paris.